cucumber-rs/cucumber/book/src/Introduction.md

     Then the user will see a messagebox with an alert that their password is wrong
 ```

-These features are agnostic to the implementation, the only requirement is that they follow the expected format of phrases followed by the keywords ("Given", "When", "Then").
+These features are agnostic to the implementation, the only requirement is that they follow the expected format of phrases followed by the keywords (`Given`, `When`, `Then`).
 Gherkin offers support for languages other than English, as well.

 Cucumber implementations then simply hook into these keywords and execute the logic that corresponds to the keywords. `cucumber-rust` is one such implementation and is the subject of this book.